zechlau14/zechlau14.github.io/projects/heartbreaker.md

 It seems that everyone in this corner of the internet has published their own house rules for the dungeon-based fantasy RPG.
 Here I shall do the same.
 These rules take inspiration from Into the Odd and the Goblin Laws of Gaming (GLOG).

-# WIP Title: Goblins and Dragons
+# WIP Title: Archaelogists and Dragons

 ## Why this Heartbreaker?